sambu2010/COVID_research_articles_classification_and_topic_modeling/mvp.md

 To start exploring this goal I acquired the data from CORD-19 (Covid-19 Open Research Dataset) and used LDA to build initial topic model with 25 components

  ![lda](https://github.com/sambu2010/unsupervised_learning/blob/main/LDA.png)

+ The model is still requires tuning, this will be done next.